Kotlin/kotlin-wasm-examples/compose-jetsnack/README.md

 By compiling Kotlin code to WebAssembly, you can run it on any WebAssembly-compatible environment that meets Kotlin's requirements, including web browsers.

-With Kotlin/Wasm, you will encounter numerous development opportunities, such as building high-performance web applications and serverless functions.
+With Kotlin/Wasm, you gain the capability to develop high-performance web applications and serverless functions, opening up a wide range of potential projects.

 ## Compose Multiplatform for web